CedYF/React_State_Interview_Task/README.md

 app/
 ├── page.tsx                    # Main page with metadata
 └── components/
-    ├── BuggyApp.tsx           # Main component with both bugs (FIX THIS!)
+    ├── AdDraftApp.tsx         # Main component with the state sync bug (FIX THIS!)
-    ├── buggy-store.ts         # Zustand store (DO NOT MODIFY)
+    ├── store.ts               # Zustand store (DO NOT MODIFY)
     └── types.ts               # TypeScript types
 ```

 ## Success Criteria

-### Challenge 1: State Forking
+After fixing the bug, verify:

-- [ ] Edit Gallery view → Switch to Table → Gallery edits are preserved
+- [ ] Edit Row 1 in Table Mode → Row 1 gets unique state
-- [ ] Edit Table view → Switch to Gallery → Table edits are preserved
+- [ ] Edit Row 2 in Table Mode → Row 2 gets unique state (different from Row 1)
-- [ ] Load preset data → Both views sync to the new state
+- [ ] Switch to Gallery Mode → Gallery shows store state
-- [ ] Each view maintains its own local edits without interfering with the other
-- [ ] Gallery uses debounced saves (500ms delay)
-- [ ] Table uses immediate saves (no delay)
+- [ ] Switch back to Table Mode → Both rows maintain their unique edits ✅

-### Challenge 2: Infinite Loop Fix
-- [ ] Enter "example.com" in Gallery Link URL → No crash
+- [ ] Edit in Gallery Mode → Store updates, and Table Mode rows (that haven't been customized) should sync
-- [ ] Link auto-formatting works correctly (adds https://)
-- [ ] Page remains responsive and stable
-- [ ] Console doesn't show repeated update loops
-- [ ] Link validation happens only when necessary
+- [ ] Customer doesn't lose their work when switching views ✅

 ## Hints

-### For Challenge 1 (State Forking)
+### Understanding the Problem

-- Look at the `useEffect` that syncs from `storeData`
+- Look at the `useEffect` hooks in both `GalleryView` and `TableView`
+- Notice how they sync from `storeData` on every store change
+- Think about when syncing should happen vs when it shouldn't
+- The key insight: **Once a row has unique edits, it should stop syncing from the store**

+### Potential Solutions

+- Track which rows have been customized/forked
+- Only sync rows that haven't been customized
+- Consider using refs or state flags to track "has this row been edited?"
-- When should it sync?
-When shouldn't it?
+- When should a row sync?
+Only on initial load, or when explicitly reset?
-- Consider tracking whether the user is currently editing
-- Think about component mount vs. updates
-- What's the difference between "initial load" and "store changed from elsewhere"?

-### For Challenge 2 (Infinite Loop)
-- Search for the link URL validation effect
-- Look at its dependencies array
-- What triggers this effect?
-Should it trigger that often?
-- How can you prevent it from running on its own updates?
-- Consider: should validation happen on every render?

 ## Tech Stack